From opera to soundscape, from John Cale to James Blake, music at Goldsmiths embraces 21st-century culture.

 We focus on your creative development, enabling you to make music that’s true to your identity.
 You will graduate with an impressive and diverse set of skills, equipped for a range of music careers: whether in performance, education, the arts sector or the creative industries.

 As a student at Goldsmiths, you will perform, compose, study and experiment – ultimately specialising in the subjects that interest you most.
 You will use our commercial-standard recording studio and Stanley Glasser Electronic Music Studios, and you can gain work experience through our professional practice scheme linked to London-based music institutions.

 We provide a host of performance opportunities, including our opera, the Goldsmiths Sinfonia, our Chamber Choir and the Contemporary Music Ensemble.
-These culminate in our end-of-year degree show and public music festival, PureGold, which launched this year on Thursday 9 May at London's Southbank Centre.
+These culminate in our end-of-year degree show and public music festival, PureGold, which this year will be launching at London's Southbank Centre on 5 May.